mrismanaziz/Reforestation/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.